The 2-minute rule

 How to build habits with the 2-minute rule

-Additional Tips for Using It Effectively
+Additional Tips

 • Apply it to routine tasks.
 Use the rule for daily chores, like washing a dish or making your bed.
 These quick wins set the tone for a more productive day.

 • Combine it with time blocking.
 Block out time for specific tasks, and when the time comes, use the 2-Minute Rule to kick off the session.
 This helps you break into work more easily.
+Also be sure to block time for large, complex tasks that might otherwise get neglected.

 • Avoid perfectionism.
 Don’t let the idea of doing something perfectly slow you down.
 The 2-Minute Rule is about getting things done, not doing them flawlessly.
 Focus on progress, not perfection.